Ruisum/touchType/README.md

 # Acceptance criteria

-- Onload a text box appears with instructions on playing the game
-- pressing any button on the starting screen will start the game
+- Pressing any start button starts the game
 - Letters appears across the bottom of the screen
 - Each column has a particular letter
 - Letters will fall at random
-- Level appears on screen
+- Score appears on screen
-- After completing a level a text appears with a prompt for the start of the next level
-- prompt for each level is any button being pressed
+- Prompt for each level is any button being pressed
-- Game is divided into levels
-- Each level increases the number of letters falling
-- Each level increases the speed of letters falling
+- Score increases the speed of letters falling
 - If a letter reaches the bottom it is game over
 - When it is game over the text 'your score is ' appears with the level they were on
-- The game over pop up also has a prompt for restarting
+- The game over pop up also has a button for restarting

 # Technical implementation